Weighted extremal metrics on blowups: Introduction

 We have stated the application to extremal Sasaki metrics because this is the main instance in which the interpretation of the theorem is clear cut.
 For example, we cannot conclude that the blowup of a manifold with a K{\"a}hler--Ricci soliton also admits a K{\"a}hler--Ricci soliton.
 For starters, the blowup may not be Fano, and even if it is, the class \([\pi^*\omega-\epsilon^2E]\) only admits a weighted extremal metric for \(\epsilon>0\) sufficiently small, so cannot be taken to be the canonical class in general.
 What's more, the K{\"a}hler--Ricci soliton equation corresponds to a weighted extremal metric with weight functions \(v=w=e^{\langle\xi,-\rangle}\) \emph{and} extremal field \(\xi\in\mathfrak{t}\).
 Our blowup result leaves the weight functions \(v\) and \(w\) unchanged, however we do not have control over the extremal field---in general it will only be a small deformation of the original extremal field \(\xi\), so will not match the weight functions.
 Thus, the metric we produce is only a small deformation of a K{\"a}hler--Ricci soliton, rather than a genuine K{\"a}hler--Ricci soliton.

 Nonetheless, it is still useful to know of the existence of a weighted extremal metric on the blowup.
 For example, this carries interesting ramifications about the automorphism group of the blowup, via the Matsushima--Lichnerowicz theorem for weighted extremal manifolds \cite[Theorem B.1]{Lah19}.
-Furthermore, the blowup result is still useful for proving weighted stability of manifolds admitting weighted extremal metrics.
-Indeed, in a sequel to this paper currently in preparation, we will use the blowup result for weighted extremal metrics to refine the weighted K-semistability of weighted cscK manifolds proven by Lahdili \cite{Lah19} and Inoue \cite{Ino20} to weighted K-polystability relative to a maximal torus; this also extends the weighted K-polystability proven in \cite{AJL21} with respect to \emph{smooth} test configurations to arbitrary (possibly singular) test configurations.
+Furthermore, the blowup result can be used to prove relative weighted K-polystability of manifolds admitting weighted extremal metrics.
+Indeed, in the sequel \cite{sequel} to this paper, we prove that a weighted extremal manifold is relatively weighted K-polystable with respect to a maximal torus.
+The proof is along the lines of Stoppa \cite{Sto09, Sto11}, Stoppa--Sz{\'e}kelyhidi \cite{SS11}, and Dervan \cite{Der18}, and directly uses Theorem \ref{thm:main} along with the weighted K-semistability of weighted cscK manifolds proven by Lahdili \cite{Lah19} and Inoue \cite{Ino20}.